Geolm/flow/README.md

 Goal is to generate big high quality images (4k and more).
 Most computation happen on big array and can be splitted :
 * array of angle can be computed separetly on multiple thread
 * simulating points is independant, can be splitted
-* drawing points also can be splitted in different bucket that prevent accessing to the same pixel, we may need one more bucket for all points on edges
+* drawing points also can be splitted in different bucket that prevent accessing to the same pixel